The Right Type of Glassware For Every Kind of Cocktail

 Your ultimate guide to at-home bartending.

 Best for aromatic mixed, strained drinks served "up" (without ice).
 However, if egg white is involved (like in a Clover Club or a Ramos Gin Fizz), the coupe better contains the froth (and looks prettier, too).
+This set of four martini glasses is just as timeless as the drink itself.

 Despite some attempts to wrestle it out of popularity, the flute still reigns as the ultimate sparkling wine glass.
 It's also good for drinks like the French 75 or a Bellini.
+The simple design of these flutes will enhance any celebration.

 Nick and Nora